GwyndolynMarchant/powerline-colorscheme-ansi/README.md

 # Powerline Colorscheme - ANSI

-Everyone these days uses twenty-dozen colours.
+Everyone these days uses twenty-dozen colors.
 For those of us attempting to use a consistent, high-contrast terminal color scheme, this can be frustrating.
-Most color schemes define the first 16 colors [0-15] and leave the rest.

-Worse, packages like Powerline often ship with complicated 256-color schemes which make default assumptions about terminal colors and can clash horribly with our minimalist 16-color schemes.
+We don't want a true-color terminal application that suddenly clashes with environment shifts, or disrespects our choices.
+Packages like Powerline often ship with these complicated 256-color schemes which make default assumptions about terminal colors that don't work with our 16-color schemes.

-Because of this, it's about time for a simple colour scheme: an ANSI scheme.
+Because of this, it's about time for a simple color scheme: an ANSI scheme.

 ## Requirements
 - [powerline-status](https://github.com/powerline/powerline)